Raymond IV, Count of Toulouse: Early years

 Raymond was a son of Pons of Toulouse and Almodis de La Marche.
 He received Saint-Gilles with the title of "count" from his father and displaced his niece Philippa, Duchess of Aquitaine, his brother William IV's daughter, in 1094 from inheriting Toulouse.

 In 1094, William Bertrand of Provence died and his margravial title to Provence passed to Raymond.
-A bull of Urban's dated 22 July 1096 names Raymond comes Nimirum Tholosanorum ac Ruthenensium et marchio Provintie Raimundus ("Raymond, count of Nîmes, Toulouse and Rouergue and margrave of Provence").
+A bull of Urban's dated 22 July 1096 names Raymond comes nimirum Tholosanorum ac Ruthenensium et marchio Provintie Raimundus ("Raymond, count of Toulouse and Rouergue, margrave of Provence").

 The First Crusade

 Raymond was deeply religious, and wished to die in the Holy Land, and so when the call was raised for the First Crusade, he was one of the first to take the cross.
 He is sometimes called "the one-eyed" (monoculus in Latin) after a rumour that he had lost an eye in a scuffle with the doorkeeper of the Church of the Holy Sepulchre during an earlier pilgrimage to Jerusalem.
-The oldest and the richest of the crusaders, Raymond left Toulouse at the end of October 1096, with a large company that included his wife Elvira of Castile, his infant son (who would die on the journey) and Adhemar, bishop of Le Puy, the papal legate.
+The oldest and the richest of the crusaders, Raymond left Toulouse at the end of October 1096, with a large army and company that included his wife Elvira of Castile, his infant son (who would die on the journey) and Adhemar, bishop of Le Puy, the papal legate.
 He ignored requests by his niece, Philippa (the rightful heiress to Toulouse) to grant the rule of Toulouse to her in his stead; instead, he left Bertrand, his eldest son, to govern.

+According to Raymond of Aguilers's Historia Francorum qui ceperunt Iherusalem, after Raymond's forces took the route through the Alps and Northern Italy, they reached Sclavonia (Kingdom of Croatia) in winter of 1096.
+Described in biblical terms, for some 40 days passed through the mountains, forests and fog without trade and guide from native population who also attacked army's rear (at the time was a succession crisis in Croatia).
+To discourage their attacks, he ordered mutilation of six captive Slavs, and Peter Tudebode in Historia de Hierosolymitano itinere wrote that Raymond "lost many noble knights while passing through Sclavonia".

-He marched to Dyrrhachium, and then east to Constantinople along the same route used by Bohemond of Taranto.
-At the end of April 1097, he was the only crusade leader not to swear an oath of fealty to Byzantine emperor Alexios I Komnenos.
-Instead, Raymond swore an oath of friendship, and offered his support against Bohemond, mutual enemy of both Raymond and Alexios.
+After "strenuous passage across Sclavonia", they entered Shkodër the capital of the kingdom of Duklja where Raymond "affirmed brotherhood and bestowed many gifts upon the king of the Slavs" (Constantine Bodin), but once again were attacked by the Slavs.
+Then they marched to Dyrrhachium, and then east to Constantinople along the same route used by Bohemond of Taranto.
+Along the route they confronted Pecheneg and Byzantine mercenaries, capturing cities of Roussa and Rodosto.